-Foundation Advisory Board members include: Gadi Kaufmann, Adam Ducker, Andrew Janko, Kelly Mangold, Michelle Clark, Cecilia Galliani, and Karl Pischke.
+Foundation Advisory Board members include: Gadi Kaufmann, Adam Ducker, Andrew Janko, Kelly Mangold, Michelle Clark, Cecilia Galliani, Karl Pischke, Amber Hughes, and Jordan LaMarche.

-The Foundation is committed to making a meaningful difference in the practice and policy of affordable housing, by encouraging and facilitating the development of balanced communities.
+The Foundation is committed to advancing the practice and policy of increasing and preserving the amount of affordable housing and preventing homelessness.

 - Innovative Ideas – Funding thought leadership in affordable housing

 - Local Funding – Targeting organizations that create affordable housing in communities where RCLCO has offices

 - Leading by Example – Matching RCLCO team members’ contributions to fundraising or other activities that impact affordable housing